 Lexus IS 300h MPG & CO2 emissions

 When compared to more traditional choices, there’s no doubt the Lexus IS 300h offers an appealing option for emissions-minded motorists.
-It combines competitive CO2 output with appealing MPG figures, although real-world consumption will likely be significantly higher than claimed.
+However, the CO2 output is a little high next to alternative hybrids including Lexus' own ES.

 Lexus IS 300h MPG

-Our own experience with the Lexus IS 300h is that you’ll struggle to achieve the officially quoted consumption of 61.4mpg.
+Our own experience with the Lexus IS 300h is that you’ll struggle to achieve the officially quoted consumption of just under 50mpg.
 When our sister title Auto Express had one on the fleet, it recorded an average of 41mpg – that’s a little worse than the sort of real-world consumption you might expect from a comparable diesel, but a long way off the quoted figure.

-Lexus has recorded official CO2 tailpipe emissions figures of 104g/km for the IS 300h.
-While that’s good in comparison to the numbers quoted for traditional diesel or petrol executive models, it’s hardly noteworthy if you’re looking at the latest batch of plug-in hybrids.
-They can take advantage of much bigger batteries to drive relatively long distances in electric-only mode, and as a result score better in the emissions tables.
-In fact, the IS 300h sits much closer to traditional diesel cars like the Mercedes C 220 d with its 121g/km CO2 output, than it does to PHEVs.
+Lexus has recorded official CO2 tailpipe emissions figures of 133-144g/km for the IS 300h.
+While that’s good in comparison to the numbers quoted for traditional diesel or petrol executive models, it’s hardly noteworthy if you’re looking at the latest batch of plug-in hybrids, and even the bigger and more luxurious, yet more efficient Lexus ES.